Shunt reactors and series reactors

-- During their long service life, Siemens reactors reward customers with an outstandingly low failure rate and stable product performance over their entire service life.
+- Outstandingly low failure rate and stable product performance over entire service life

-- Projects are executed smoothly and on-time.
-Compliance with specified values in test field is a matter of course.
+- Projects are executed smoothly and on-time in compliance with specified values in test field

-- Compact reactor designs keep the cost of substation construction low.
+- Compact reactor designs keep cost of substation construction low

-Get the most out of our reactor designers
+Get the most out of our reactor design

 The design process for reactors differs radically from that of transformers: Owing to their special core, the mechanical design of reactors tends to be more complex and demands particular attention to physical characteristics.
 In their communication with customers, Siemens experts share comprehensive advice on desired and necessary design features and will support customers with recommendations.